xtrinch/fcm-django/README.rst

 Update of device with duplicate registration ID
 -----------------------------------------------

-The DRF viewset enforce the uniqueness of the registration ID.
-In some use case it may cause an issue: If an already registered mobile device changes its user, then it will fail to register because the registration ID already exist.
+Tokens are device specific, so if the user e.g. logs out of their account on your device, and another user logins on the same device, you do not wish the old user to receive messages while logged out.

-When option ``UPDATE_ON_DUPLICATE_REG_ID`` is set to True, then any creation of device with an already existing registration ID will be transformed into an update.
+Via DRF, any creation of device with an already existing registration ID will be transformed into an update.

-The ``UPDATE_ON_DUPLICATE_REG_ID`` only works with DRF.
+If done manually, you are responsible for deleting the old device entry.

 Python 3 support
 ----------------